 - Regular, 150cm x 85cm (59 x 33 inch): EUR 120.00 (plus shipping)

 Limited: 50 pieces, numbered and signed by Bob Barth, the legendary US Navy Aquanaut who pioneered saturation diving during the famous SEALAB missions.
-Bob developed the idea for the Rolex Gas Escape Valve: EUR 350.00 (plus shipping).
-A part of the selling price goes directly to Bob.
+Bob developed the idea for the Rolex Gas Escape Valve: Sold out.

 More information: The history of the Rolex Sea-Dweller at a glance